-Within the United States, airports are required to evaluate localizer criteria on a 10 NM Arc from the localizer antenna position, within 35 degrees each side of centerline, and 18 NM from the localizer antenna position within 10 degrees either side of the centerline.
-For non US airports, the localizer must be evaluated on a 17 NM Arc and 25 NM Arc from the localizer antenna position within the same azimuth constraints.
+Within the United States, airports are required to evaluate localizer criteria on a 10 NM Arc from the localizer antenna position, within 35 degrees each side of the centerline, and 18 NM from the localizer antenna position within 10 degrees either side of the centerline.
+For non-US airports, the localizer must be evaluated on a 17 NM Arc and 25 NM Arc from the localizer antenna position within the same azimuth constraints.
 AeroNavData’s ILS Maneuver Integrity application was developed to assist in this evaluation.

 AeroNavData was contracted to develop an application t0 produce procedure coding that could be used to flight check selected Instrument Landing Systems (ILS), Localizer-Type Directional Aid (LDA), and Simplified Directional Facility (SDF) procedures worldwide.
 This coding provides the profile for use in the aircraft tasked to flight check procedures.
 This process enables the integrity verification of ILS procedures according to the required criteria.

-The procedure design criteria consists of the ability for these arcs to:
+The procedure design criteria consist of the ability of these arcs to:

 - be flown in both clockwise and counter clockwise directions

 - can then fly to the localizer antenna location

 - and from there, proceed outbound on the localizer centerline to a fix on the outermost arc

 FAA’s Aeronautical Information Services AJV-5 team requested AeroNavData to create a software application to produce procedure packets based on ARINC 424 Standard Terminal Arrival Route (STAR) specifications.
 These coded packets are to be added to the FAA Aviation System Standards (AVN) custom database and packed for loading into aircraft onboard Flight Management Systems (FMS).

 AeroNavData analysts, developers, and software engineers researched various concepts before a final design was agreed upon and approved by the FAA on April 6, 2010.
 Through a rigorous design process and multiple iterations, AeroNavData created the “ILS-1 Maneuver Tool Design” that precisely achieved the desired results.